jonathanschilling/fftw_tutorial/README.md

 Nested flux surfaces are shown in grey, red, green and blue.
 The black line indicates the magnetic axis.

+The geometry of the magnetic axis and that of a flux surface are real-valued.
+Therefore, `c2r` DFTs are sufficient to compute the backward transforms to real space.

 ### Geometry of the Magnetic Axis in a Stellarator
 The real-space geometry of the magnetic axis (a general closed curve) is given via a one-dimensional DFT [evaluated using real-valued arithmetics](https://github.com/jonathanschilling/fftw_tutorial#1d-complex-to-complex):